-In accordance with Section 135 of the Act read with Companies (Corporate Social Responsibility Policy) Rules 2014, the Company's CSR Policy formulated in the Financial Year 2014-15 can be accessed on the holding Company, EIH Limited website, www.eihltd.com.
+In accordance with Section 135 of the Act read with the Companies (Corporate Social Responsibility Policy) Rules 2014, the Company's CSR Policy formulated in the Financial Year 2014-15 can be accessed on the holding Company, EIH Limited website, www.eihltd.com.

-The Annual Report on Corporate Social Responsibility activities for the Financial Year 2020-21 is attached in the prescribed format [Annexure -II to the Companies (Corporate Social Responsibility Policy) Amendment Rules, 2021] and forms part of this report.
+The Annual Report with details on Corporate Social Responsibility activities for the Financial Year 2021-22 is attached as Annexure -I and forms part of this report.